Everything you need to know about welsh onion seeds

 How do I know when to harvest Welsh onions?

-Harvest Welsh onions when the bulbs are firm and have reached a desirable size, typically in late spring to early summer.
+Harvest Welsh onions when the bulbs are firm and have reached a desirable size.
 The tops of the onions will begin to yellow and die back as they mature.
-Pull them up carefully and allow them to dry in a cool, shaded area before storing.

 Can Welsh onions be grown in containers?